- Consolidated Notes

 |Total compensation Supervisory Board||56,250||56,250|

-The fee for the Company’s annual accounts auditor, which was recognised for fiscal year 2020, consists of the following:
+The fee for the Company’s annual accounts auditor, which was recognised for the fiscal year 2021, consists of the following:

 |Auditing service for the annual accounts||53||53|